California “Criminal Threat” Laws – Penal Code 422(a) PC

 - You conveyed a threat verbally, in writing, or via electronic device;

 - You harbored the intent for the statement be taken as a threat;

 - The threat was unconditional, immediate, clear, and specific that it could be carried out;

 - The other person sustained reasonable fear for their safety or the safety of an immediate family member.

 Conditional threats are normally not sufficient to constitute a criminal threat since it fails for immediacy – i.e., the degree of seriousness and imminence which is attached to the future prospect of the threat being carried out.
-In other words, your accuser must believe that death or great bodily injury is imminent.
+Moreover, your accuser must believe that death or great bodily injury is imminent.
 Conditional threats usually contain words such of “or else”; “I’m going..”; or “if”.
 When deciding whether an utterance constitutes a “threat”, the words themselves play a pivotal role, but the government can use the surrounding circumstances in conjunction with your alleged statement.

 The phrase “will result in great bodily injury” or death is viewed objectively – i.e., to a reasonable person, likely to result in great bodily injury based on all the surrounding circumstances.
 Moreover, killing means absolute death, and great bodily injury means “significant physical injury”.
 Minor or moderate harm will not suffice to be great bodily injury.